Nonines/odin-recipes/README.md

 ## Skills demonstrated in this project

-* Basic knowledge of HTML and HTML elements.
+* Understanding of HTML and basic HTML elements.
 * Links and Images in HTML.
-* Use cases of ordered and unordered lists in HTML.
+* CSS.
-* Basic use of Git, as well as the ability to publish a github repository.
+* Git and Github.
-* Markdown syntax.
+* Markdown.
 * [Live preview](https://nonines.github.io/odin-recipes/)